nhsconnect/FHIR-NOO-API/index.md

 - Data for use within healthcare research

 The initial phase will provide an on-line portal where patients can use a standard web browser to set their data sharing preferences.
 Additional mechanisms will be introduced at a later date, including GP Practice Systems, mobile devices and off-line systems.
-It is anticipated that the on-line portal will be available in September 2017.

 ## National Data Opt-out Programme API ##

 The National Data Opt-out Programme requires an API to capture the preferences chosen via the online portal and transfer these preferences to a centralized data store located on Spine.
 The API will use the HL7 FHIR&reg; standard to enable preferences to be created, retrieved and updated using REST methods.
-FHIR RESTful API performs transactions using HTTP request/response, allowing rapid development of applications using the NDOP API.
+A FHIR RESTful API using HTTP request/response, allowing rapid development of applications using the NDOP API.

-The NDOP API is relatively lightweight in its design, made up of limited limited components, making it easy to maintain and deploy.
+The NDOP API is relatively lightweight in its design, made up of limited components, making it easy to maintain and deploy.